Customer Data Protection (GDPR) Privacy Notice:

 Data transfer out of the European Union: - Personal data may only be transferred outside of the EU in compliance with the conditions for transfer set out in Chapter V of the GDPR.
 The recipient firm of the data must have adequate safeguards and controls in place before the data is transferred to them.

-The General Data Protection Regulation provides a number of rights for individuals with regards to the processing of your data: The GDPR provides the following rights for individuals:
+The General Data Protection Regulation provides several rights for individuals about the processing of your data: The GDPR provides the following rights for individuals:

 The right to be informed